15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 Cable Beach runs for 22km along the western edge of Broome — wide, flat and open to the Indian Ocean.

-The beach was named after a telegraph cable laid here in 1889, connecting Broome to Batavia (now Jakarta) and linking the pearling industry to the rest of the world.
+The beach was named after a telegraph cable laid here in 1889, connecting Broome to Banyuwangi in south-eastern Java and linking the region to the broader global telegraph network.

 The sunsets here are a genuine spectacle.
-Broome is known for its “staircase to the moon” phenomenon (when a rising full moon reflects off tidal mudflats), but the Cable Beach sunsets are a nightly event — the sky turns orange, then red, then deep purple over the water.
+Broome is known for its “staircase to the moon” phenomenon (when a rising full moon coincides with an extremely low tide, its reflection across the exposed mudflats of Roebuck Bay creates the illusion of a staircase — best viewed from Town Beach), but the Cable Beach sunsets are a nightly event — the sky turns orange, then red, then deep purple over the water.

 The two camel tour operators — Red Sun Camels and Broome Camel Safaris — run morning, pre-sunset and sunset rides along the beach, usually 30–90 minutes depending on the tour.